Current bills affecting animals, the status and what, if any, action is needed (updated Feb. 13, 2014):

 - HB 1759: Require pet shops in the Commonwealth to display certain information on the cages of dogs that are offered for sale.
 Introduced by Rep. Kevin Schreiber + 42 co-sponsors.

-- HB1534 - this bill provides for a “a coyote control incentive” program where rewards for the competitive killing of coyotes.
+- HB1534 - this bill provides for a coyote bounty program for the killing of coyotes.
+Introduced by Rep. Mike Pfeifer + 20 co-sponsors.
+Status: Passed the house 111-78, assigned to Senate Game and Fisheries Committee.

 - HB 1576 “Endangered Species Coordination Act” This bill creates an unnecessary layer of bureaucratic red tape that ties the hands of agencies long trusted to protect endangered and threatened species from extinction.
 It also puts the agency at serious risk of losing federal funding—a critical portion of its budget and funds that are used to manage Pennsylvania’s wildlife.
 Introduced by Rep. Jeff Pyle + 66 co-sponsors.
 Status: refered to House Game and Fish Committee – hearings are being held.
 Contact your state representative to ask them to oppose.